thomasxm/BOAZ_beta/README.md

 ## Description

-BOAZ (Bypass, Obfuscate, Adapt, Zero-Trust) evasion was inspired by the concept of multi-layered approach which is the evasive version of defence-in-depth (Swinnen & Mesbahi, 2014)[https://www.blackhat.com/docs/us-14/materials/us-14-Mesbahi-One-Packer-To-Rule-Them-All.pdf].
+BOAZ (Bypass, Obfuscate, Adapt, Zero-Trust) evasion was inspired by the concept of multi-layered approach which is the evasive version of defence-in-depth ([Swinnen & Mesbahi, 2014](https://www.blackhat.com/docs/us-14/materials/us-14-Mesbahi-One-Packer-To-Rule-Them-All.pdf)).
 It was developed to aid the penetration testing and antivirus defence testing.

 BOAZ aims to bypass the before and during execution detections that span signature, heuristic and be-havioural detection techniques.
 BOAZ supports x64 binary (PE) or raw playload (.bin) as input.
 It has been tested on separated Window-11 VMs with 14 Desktop AVs.
 The design of BOAZ evasion is modularised so users can add their own toolset, encoding or new techniques to the framework at will.
 It is written in both C and C++, and uses Python as the main program to link all modules together.